 - costs for rental of facilities, equipment or machinery

-- research institution overhead to a maximum of 25 per cent of
+- for research services costs, overhead of a service supplier that is a research institution, to a maximum of 25 per cent of applicable eligible costs

 What in-kind contributions are eligible for cost-share funding?